 Why doesn't the immune system mature correctly in some dogs?

-Development of the immune system is under genetic or hereditary control.
+The development of the immune system is under genetic or hereditary control.
 An affected dog often has littermates that are also affected.
 Owners of littermates should be alerted to watch for the development of mange in their puppies.
-Because the disease is due to a genetic defect, affected dogs should not be bred, and the parents of the affected dog should not be bred again.
+Because the disease is due to a genetic defect, affected dogs should not be bred and the parents of the affected dog should not be bred again.

 What does demodectic mange do to the dog?

-Surprisingly, a dog with demodectic mange usually does not itch severely, even though it loses hair in patches.
+Surprisingly, a dog with demodectic mange may not itch severely, even though it loses hair in patches.
 The hair loss usually begins on the face, especially around the eyes.
-When there are only a few patches of hair loss, the condition is called localized demodectic mange.
-If the disease spreads to many areas of the skin, the condition is called generalized demodectic mange.
+When there are only a few patches of hair loss, the condition is referred to as localized demodectic mange.
+If the disease spreads to many areas of the skin, the condition is referred to as generalized demodectic mange.

 How is demodectic mange diagnosed?